Time-Layer Adaptive Alignment for Speaker Similarity in Flow-Matching Based Zero-Shot TTS: Introduction

-Despite the success of FM-based frameworks, their training objective is limited: the standard loss implicitly models the high-dimensional speech distribution without explicitly enforcing perceptual attributes such as speaker identity.
-This often results in insufficient refinement of fine-grained features in zero-shot scenarios, e.g., speaker similarity.
-Auxiliary supervision is a promising direction to explicitly guide such attributes.
-Prior work~\cite{iclr2025-yusihyun-repa,is2025-jeongsoo-f5tts_ctc_speaker_areg,arxiv2025-tri-taro} shows that external representation alignment applied to intermediate FM features can accelerate convergence and improve performance.
-In the context of TTS, previous work~\cite{is2025-jeongsoo-f5tts_ctc_speaker_areg} aligns text and speech modalities to increase efficiency.
-However, two questions remain underexplored: (1) how speaker information distributes across denoising steps and hierarchical layers in FM-based TTS, and (2) how to best design and integrate speaker supervision to leverage this structure.
-We first analyze speaker information flow in FM-based models and find that it varies significantly across layers and timesteps, motivating adaptive alignment.
-We thus propose \textit{Time-Layer Adaptive Speaker Alignment} (TLA-SA), which dynamically aligns latent FM representations with speaker embeddings from a pre-trained encoder, conditioned on both timestep and depth.
-Our contributions are threefold: \begin{itemize} \item We propose the \textit{TLA-SA} loss to enhance speaker consistency for zero-shot TTS.
-The proposed TLA-SA aligns intermediate representation of FM with a pre-trained encoder and integrates temporal and hierarchical information of FM, and thus provides a dynamic speaker supervision to TM-based TTS. \item We present an analytical study revealing that speaker information in FM-based TTS is unevenly distributed across denoising steps and model layers, highlighting the necessity of time-layer adaptive alignment and providing insight for speaker modeling in FM-based TTS models. \item Experimental results confirm that the proposed TLA-SA loss consistently improves speaker modeling across large-scale and small-scale dataset sizes and mainstream model architectures.
-We will open-source our large-scale dataset\footnote{The dataset is currently being organized and will be open-sourced soon.}.
+Despite the success of FM-based frameworks, the standard training objective remains limited, as it implicitly models the speech distribution without explicitly enforcing perceptual attributes like speaker identity.
+This leads to sub-optimal fine-grained feature refinement, particularly speaker similarity, in zero-shot scenarios.
+Consequently, auxiliary supervision is required to provide explicit guidance for these attributes.
+Prior works~\cite{iclr2025-yusihyun-repa,iccv2025-tri-taro,is2025-jeongsoo-f5tts_ctc_speaker_areg,arxiv2026-wu-archi} show that external representation alignment applied to intermediate FM features accelerates convergence and improves performance.
+In the context of TTS, previous work aligns text and speech jointly~\cite{is2025-jeongsoo-f5tts_ctc_speaker_areg} or in text-only modalities~\cite{arxiv2026-wu-archi} to increase efficiency.
+However, two issues remain underexplored: (1) the distribution of speaker information across denoising trajectories and hierarchical layers, and (2) the optimal integration of speaker supervision to leverage these dynamics.
+To bridge the gap, we first characterize the speaker information flow within FM-based architectures, revealing significant variance across both layers and denoising timesteps.
+These findings motivate the need for adaptive alignment.
+We thus propose \textit{Time-Layer Adaptive Speaker Alignment} (TLA-SA), a mechanism that dynamically aligns latent FM representations with speaker embeddings from a pre-trained encoder, conditioned on both the denoising timestep and architectural depth.
+Our contributions are threefold: \begin{itemize} \item We propose the TLA-SA training strategy to enhance speaker consistency in zero-shot TTS.
+By integrating temporal and hierarchical information, TLA-SA provides dynamic supervision, effectively aligning intermediate FM representations with a pre-trained speaker latent space. \item We conduct an analytical study demonstrating that speaker-specific information is non-uniformly distributed across denoising steps and model layers.
+This highlights the necessity of adaptive alignment and provides critical insights into the internal dynamics of speaker modeling in FM-based TTS. \item Extensive experimental evaluations confirm that the proposed TLA-SA consistently improves speaker fidelity across varying data scales (small- to large-scale) and diverse mainstream model architectures, demonstrating its generalization. \end{itemize}